miraisolutions/SmaRP/README.md

 SmaRP::launch_application()
 ```

-Note that **SmaRP** is deployed using [version-stable](https://github.com/rocker-org/rocker-versioned#readme) images from the [Rocker project](https://www.rocker-project.org/).
-The target environment of the live app is currently bound to R 3.5.3.
+Note that **SmaRP** is deployed using [version-stable](https://github.com/rocker-org/rocker-versioned#readme){target="_blank"} images from the [Rocker project](https://www.rocker-project.org/){target="_blank"}.
+The target environment of the live app is currently bound to R 4.2.3.
 Therefore, the app is developed and tested with the corresponding version of R and packages, as opposed to the latest available versions.
-This is made easy by the containerized approach to align version-stable development and deployment environments described in our [techguides](https://mirai-solutions.ch/techguides/align-local-development-and-deployment-environments.html).
+This is made easy by the containerized approach to align version-stable development and deployment environments described in our [R techguides](https://mirai-solutions.ch/r-techguides/align-local-development-and-deployment-environments.html){target="_blank"}.

 ## Details and key features